Someone Else’s Information On Credit Report Lawyer

 How Can A Credit Report Lawyer Help When Someone Else’s Information Appears On Your Credit Report?

 Credit report lawyers can help injured consumers in a number of ways.
-The someone else’s information on credit report lawyers at Weiner & Sand LLC can help fix mixed credit file errors, including filing proper disputes with the credit reporting agencies, and sometimes filing lawsuits to force the credit reporting agency to correct the error and to recover damages for credit denials or emotional distress.
-If you think you are the victim of a credit report error, including a mixed file, please contact us for a free case evaluation.
+The credit report lawyers at Weiner & Sand LLC can help fix mixed credit file errors, including filing proper disputes with the credit reporting agencies, and sometimes filing lawsuits to force the credit reporting agency to correct the error and to recover damages for credit denials or emotional distress.
+If you think you are the victim of a credit report error, including a mixed file, please contact us for a Case Evaluation.
 We have recovered millions of dollars in confidential settlements for victims of mixed credit reports, and we are happy to help you.
 We do not charge any fees for our consultations.
 We only recover our fees from the defendants if we win.

 Why Do Mixed Credit Files Occur?